 Pro Notes:

-- Estimated cooking time is 1 ½ to 2 hours per pound.
-But smaller pork butts tend to be longer than that.
+- The estimated cooking time is 1ยฝโ2 hours per pound, but smaller pork butts tend to take longer per pound.
 Bone-in also takes a bit longer.

-- You must be able to monitor grill surface temperature to do this.
+- You must be able to monitor the grill surface temperature.
 Please do not try without it.
-You want 250° grill surface temperature.
+You want a 250ยฐF grill surface temperature.
 You also must be able to check the internal temperature of the meat.

-- You can keep reapplying smoke, but I find 1 hours is good for me.
-Your choice.
-I prefer hickory chips.
+- You can keep reapplying the smoke, but 1 hour is good.
+I prefer hickory or apple chips.

 - Bone-in or boneless does not matter.
 And fat pad up or down does not matter.

 - Do not shred immediately.
-Wrap with foil and let the fluid absorb for at least 15 minutes but one hour is better.
+Wrap with foil and let the fluid absorb for at least 15 minutes, but 1โ2 hours is better.

-- You can delay shedding time by 2-3 hours with wrapping the foil sealed butt in multiple towels and a small cooler if you have one.
+- You can delay shedding to 3โ4 hours by wrapping the foil-sealed butt in multiple towels and a small insulated cooler.

-- Good refrigerated for 3-4 days but I prefer 2 days since the texture seems to suffer.
-Will freeze well for 3-4 months.
+- Good refrigerated for 3โ4 days, but I prefer two days since the texture seems to suffer.
+It will freeze well for 3โ4 months.

 I searched high and low but no butts; came home with a boneless, 4.5 shoulder.
 What should I do differently?